nickmarietta/CPSC335Proj1NMDW/README.md

 # CPSC335 Project 1
-This is the first project for CPSC 335 instructed by Bharti Moryani.
+This is the first project for CPSC 335, instructed by Bharti Moryani.
+This repository contains two algorithms that deal with the dark and light disk problem.
+The .pdf file included also provides the algorithms' pseudocode and mathematical analyses of the efficiency classes.
 ## Students:
 Dylan Wong & Nicklaus Marietta